marcglasberg/indexed_list_view/README.md

 # indexed_list_view

-Similar to a ListView, but lets you programmatically jump to any item, by index.
+Similar to a ListView, but lets you **programmatically jump to any item**, by index.
+The index jump happens **instantly**, no matter if you have millions of items.

-Currently, the list is always infinite both to positive and negative indexes.
+Limitation: The list is always infinite both to positive and negative indexes.
 In other words, it can be scrolled indefinitely both to the top and to the bottom.
+You can give it an item count, but this will not prevent the list from scrolling indefinitely.

 ## Usage

 ### Import the package

-First, add indexed_list_view [as a dependency](https://pub.dartlang.org/packages/indexed_list_view#-installing-tab-) in your pubspec.yaml
+Add indexed_list_view [as a dependency](https://pub.dartlang.org/packages/indexed_list_view#-installing-tab-)

-Then, import it:
+in your `pubspec.yaml` file, and then import it:

     import 'package:indexed_list_view/indexed_list_view.dart';